aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 ### Fully Choked Flow

-Assuming the flow through the valve is choked, the velocity in the throat is the sonic velocity $a_t$ and, for an ideal gas, the speed of sound is given by
+Assuming the flow through the valve is choked, the velocity in the throat is the sonic velocity $a_t$ which, for an ideal gas, is given by

 $$
 a = \sqrt{ {k R T} \over M} = \sqrt{ {k P} \over \rho}